 If you’re a high school student interested in concurrent enrollment at SWOSU, you will need to meet admission requirements and complete the application.
 Here are the easy steps to follow and the requirements you need to meet to enroll.

-Complete and return the Application for Concurrent Enrollment and obtain required signatures.
+Complete and return the Concurrent Enrollment Signature Form and obtain required signatures.

 Send this completed form along with your ACT scores and transcripts to the appropriate campus:

 |Step 3||Be sure to provide SWOSU with an official high school transcript.|

 |Step 4||Be sure to provide SWOSU with ACT or SAT scores and score updates.|